 - Prevent any moisture from dripping into the device

-- After disinfecting, the copier glass should be cleaned using an office glass cleaner to remove any streaks
+- After disinfecting, clean the copier glass using an office glass cleaner to remove any streaks

 - Spray glass cleaner onto a cloth

 Many household chemicals can damage your device and even require replacement.
-Do not use any cleaners that contain bleach, ammonia, acetone, peroxides (including hydrogen peroxide), methylene chloride, ethyl alcohol, or any petroleum-based materials.
+For example, do not use any cleaners that contain bleach, ammonia, acetone, peroxides (including hydrogen peroxide), methylene chloride, ethyl alcohol, or any petroleum-based materials.

-Most types of anti-bacterial wipes and sprays can be used to clean your device.
+Most types of anti-bacterial wipes and sprays are acceptable to clean your device with.
 Just check the ingredients to ensure the wipe or spray doesn’t contain any of the potentially harmful ingredients listed above.

-While these wipes and sprays have been approved, we recommend that you stick to using rubbing alcohol and a lint-free cloth to ensure no damage is done to your device while sanitizing.
+While most Anti-bacterial wipes and sprays are approved, we still recommend rubbing alcohol and a lint-free cloth.
+This will prevent damage to your device while sanitizing.

-We understand that it may not be possible or practical to frequently shut down and clean your device, for this reason it’s important to take basic precautionary measures like proper handwashing and hygiene.
-Another way to help is to place a bottle of hand sanitizer near the equipment to be used before touching the device.
-If there is no hand sanitizer available near you, make your own!
+We understand that it may not be possible or practical to frequently shut down and clean your device.
+For this reason, it’s important to take basic precautionary measures like proper handwashing and hygiene.
+Another way to help prevent the spread is by placing a bottle of hand sanitizer near the equipment for use before touching the device.
+If hand sanitizer isn’t available near you, make your own!